Hello and thanks for visiting my QRZ.com page!

 I started out as a SWL & broadcast band DXer using first an old Realistic portable Astronaut 4 my dad got me in 1975, then an old Realistic DX-160 and later a Yaesu FRG-7 I bought with money from mowing lawns, and I still have all of those radios.
 Then with my dad's encouragement I got into ham radio, which led me into my career of electrical engineering in the aerospace field, a career I've enjoyed very much.
 (Thanks Dad!)
 I was originally licensed as KA9JRI in my home town of Marion, Indiana in 1980, then got my Extra Class 11 years later while living in St. Louis (my current call is a vanity I picked up around 1999).

-I am now working as a electrical/computer engineer at the Naval Air Warfare Center Weapons Division at Naval Air Station China Lake out in the California high desert just westof Death Valley, where I've been working on both ship defense missiles and F-18 aircraft systems.
-Most of my adult life I've been worked at R&D military bases and large defense contractors, I find it rewarding to support our military and our troops actively through the work we do at these places.
+I am now working as a electrical/computer engineer at the Naval Air Warfare Center Weapons Division at Naval Air Station China Lake out in the California high desert just west of Death Valley, where I've been working on both ship defense missiles and F-18 aircraft systems.
+Most of my adult life I have worked at R&D military bases and large defense contractors, I find it rewarding to support our military and our troops actively through the work we do at these places.

 Ham radio has led me to some interesting experiences, including getting to operate Collins Radio's (Rockwell Collins) huge "Comm Central" HF MARS station in Cedar Rapids, Iowa in the early 1990s where I ran phone patches between troops overseas and their families stateside.
 With all that power and antenna selections at my fingertips (all computer controlled) it was the ultimate "armchair" copy, and a truly rewarding thing to do bringing the families together to talk like that.
 I could even choose a separate transmitting or receiving station in three different areas thousands of miles apart across the continental U.S.to get the optimal separate transmit and receive beam paths (and yes, they can often be different when you consider lightning noise and such).